iains/llvm-project-old/llvm/docs/LangRef.rst

 ::

+      declare i16 @llvm.convert.to.fp16.f32(float %a)
-      declare i16 @llvm.convert.to.fp16(float %a)
+      declare i16 @llvm.convert.to.fp16.f64(double %a)

 Overview:
 """""""""

-The '``llvm.convert.to.fp16``' intrinsic function performs a conversion from single precision floating point format to half precision floating point format.
+The '``llvm.convert.to.fp16``' intrinsic function performs a conversion from a conventional floating point type to half precision floating point format.

 Arguments:
 """"""""""